HicaroD/PasteBinGen/README.md

 ### Limitations
    1. **Maximum 10 pastes per 24h**

-      The PasteBin's API does not allow a free user to create more than 10 folders within the 24 hour limit.
+      The PasteBin's API does not allow a free user to create more than 10 pastes within the 24 hour limit.

 ### License
 This project is licensed under the [MIT](LICENSE) license.